eliranwong/letmedoit/README.md

 # LetMeDoIt AI

-LetMeDoIt AI (MyHand Bot / CyberTask AI / TaskWiz AI), is an advanced AI assistant, leveraging the capabilities of ChatGPT API, capable of engaging in conversations, executing codes with auto-healing, and assisting you with a wide range of tasks.
+LetMeDoIt AI (also known as MyHand Bot, CyberTask AI, or TaskWiz AI) is an advanced AI assistant.
+It leverages the capabilities of ChatGPT API, Gemini Pro, and AutoGen, enabling it to engage in conversations, execute codes with auto-healing, and assist you with a wide range of tasks on local devices.

 Website: https://LetMeDoIt.ai